By Gastón Robledo, Architect at Santex

 IISWebSiteCreation is a windows service that I wrote in C# that allows you to create websites on IIS.
 This Windows service exposes a url so we can call it from Jenkins to create a website.

 How to use the component:

-sitename = The name of the branch in this case or whatever you want.
+sitename = The name of the branch in this case.

 applicationPoolName: AppPoolName of IIS